 The need to entertain and enjoy the outdoors while maintaining the recommended social distancing made outdoor kitchens the ideal spot for all entertaining.
-Due to changing needs, outdoor kitchens are no longer limited to a grill and a picnic bench.
+Due to changing needs, outdoor kitchens are no longer limited to a grill and picnic benches.
 They are now fully functional spaces where people can prepare complete meals and entertain without rushing indoors to grab supplies.

 Outdoor furniture is a must-have to complete your backyard paradise.
 There are so many choices!
-Endless styles, colors for every purpose.
-Whether your furniture is for dining, minimalist or modern, you’ll need a plan to know where to begin.
+Endless styles, and colors for every purpose.
+Whether your furniture is for dining, minimalist, or modern, you’ll need a plan to know where to begin.
 Starting with the size of your space is a good beginning.

 2. Home Offices

-Some have gone back to working in traditional office.
+Some have gone back to working in a traditional office.
 But a considerable percentage of the working population is still working remotely.
 With many companies allowing employees to work from home, this trend is here to stay.